-Elisabeth A. Seetharaman
+Elisabeth Seetharaman (nee Smith)

-Location: Cambridge
+Cambridge

-Areas of Expertise: Anatomy and physiology
+Areas of Expertise:

 Background

 Liz has a background in both higher education and fundamental physiology research.
-She made important contributions to the understanding to bone density as a Research Assistant for the Medical Research Council, based at Addenbrookes Hospital, Cambridge.
+She made important contributions to the understanding to bone density as a Research Assistant for the Medical Research Council, based at Addenbrooke's Hospital, Cambridge.

-Her background in HE includes leading and developing Human and Comparative Physiology programmes.
-Liz was Head of Biology at a secondary school for several years, and a regular visiting speaker for a local museum hosting schools.
+Her background in HE includes leading and developing human and comparative physiology programmes.
 Student engagement and active learning are at the forefront of her approach.

 Research interests

-• Endocrine disrupting chemicals (EDC’s) and their impact on various (mainly calcified) tissues.
+• Endocrine disrupting chemicals (EDCs) and their impact on various (mainly calcified) tissues

-• Internalisation of plastic nanoparticles into cells, how this occurs and what impact this may have on various cell types.
+• Internalisation of plastic nanoparticles into cells, how this occurs and what impact this may have on various cell types

-• EDC toxicology and the impact on bone cells (current doctoral studies).
+• EDC toxicology and the impact on bone cells (current doctoral studies)

 Teaching